SAADALIHAMID/python-coding/README.md

 # python-coding
-This is my first Git_Hub repository.author Saadali.
+This is my first Git_Hub repository. author Saadali.